eastgenomics/eggd_verifybamid/README.md

 ## What does this app do?
 This app runs verifyBamID to detect sample contamination from population allele frequencies.

-verifyBamID models the sequence reads as mixture of two unknown samples based on the allele frequency information in a provided VCF file; the VCF is packaged with the app under resources/home/dnanexus. # is this causing problems for me building the app?
+verifyBamID models the sequence reads as mixture of two unknown samples based on the allele frequency information in a provided VCF file.
+Markers are selected from the VCF where AF >= 0.010000 and callRate >= 0.500000, and contaminated sites are determined based on greater than expected heterozygousity rates.
+The VCF is packaged with the app under resources/home/dnanexus. # is this causing problems for me building the app?
 See (https://genome.sph.umich.edu/wiki/VerifyBamID) for further details.

 ## What are typical use cases for this app?